What's the difference between glaucoma and cataracts?

 Two of the most common vision-threatening conditions are glaucoma and cataracts.
-While many are aware of these conditions exist, few people understand how they affect eyesight or how they differ.
+In fact, cataracts is the leading cause of blindness, with glaucoma a close runner up.
+While many are aware these conditions exist, few people understand how they affect eyesight or how they differ.

-To bring some clarity to the subject, we explain the basics of cataracts and glaucoma, and describe the differences, similarities and threats they pose to your vision if left untreated.
+To bring some clarity to the subject, here are the basics about cataracts and glaucoma, including differences, similarities and threats they pose to your vision if left untreated.

 What is glaucoma?

-Glaucoma is a condition caused by excessive pressure in the eyes.
+Glaucoma is damage to the optic nerve that connects the eye to the brain that's typically caused by excessive pressure in the eyes.

 Imagine your eyeball as a tiny beach ball.
 If you add too much air to the beach ball, the pressure puts it at a higher risk of popping.
-While glaucoma will not cause your eyeball to pop, having too much pressure in the eye can impact and even damage the optic nerve.
+While glaucoma will not cause your eyeball to pop, having too much pressure in the eye can damage the optic nerve that relays visual information from the eye to the brain, causing vision loss.

 The optic nerve sits at the back of the eye and works by transferring visual information from the retina to the part of the brain that processes visual images.
 When eye pressure gets too high, it begins to press on the optic nerve, making it harder for the optic nerve to do its job.